A-S-A-P/Medico/README.md

 # Medico
-A web service to remind you to take your medicine (Phone call)
+A web service to remind you to take your medicine with a phone call!

 ## About

 This is a simple web app that can help schedule phone calls to remind you to take a particular medicine.
 You input your phone number and timings and it will call you and a robotic voice will remind you to take it on time.
 This is done using the Twilio phone call API and Cronjobs.

+## Why?

+The usecase is for elders who might not own smartphones so they cannot use the regular apps.
+A descendant can visit our website and schedule the medicine for them without the elder having to fiddle with technology.

 ## Installation Process